A Common Structure in PBW Bases of the Nilpotent Subalgebra of $U_q(\mathfrak{g})$ and Quantized Algebra of Functions: Discussion

 as desired. \end{proof}

+\begin{remark} The special case $w=w_0$ of \cite[Theorem 3.7]{Yak} gives Theorem~\ref{th:serre} here.
+Moreover \cite[Theorem~3.7]{Yak} also shows that $U_q^+(\geh)$ is isomorphic to an explicit subalgebra of $A_q(\geh)_ \mathcal{S}$.
+We would like to thank the referee for pointing this out and for giving helpful comments. \end{remark}

-By Theorem \ref{th:serre} we could embed $U_q^+(\geh)$ into $A_q(\geh)_\mathcal{S}$ or $A_q(\geh)$.
-It will be interesting to investigate it further in the light of the quantum cluster algebra which has been recognized as a fundamental structure in the quantized algebra of functions \cite{GLS}.
+It will be interesting to investigate it further in the light of the quantum cluster algebra which has been recognized as a fundamental structure in the quantized algebra of functions~\cite{GLS}.
 The representations via multiplication on PBW bases also play a fundamental role in the study of the positive principal series representations and modular double \cite{Ip}.

-In this paper we have not discussed the analogue of the tetrahedron and 3D reflection equations for general $\geh$.
+In this paper we have not discussed the analogue of the tetrahedron and 3D ref\/lection equations for general $\geh$.
 However, from our proof of Theorem \ref{theorem:gamma=R}, we expect that the basic constituents are $R$ and $K$ only, and their compatibility condition is reduced to the rank 2 cases (\ref{a:teq}) and (\ref{a:3dref}).

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-The authors thank Ivan C.~H.~Ip, Anatol N.~Kirillov, Toshiki Nakashima and Masatoshi Noumi for communications.
-This work is supported by Grants-in-Aid for Scientific Research No.~23340007, No.~24540203, No.~23654007 and No.~21340036 from JSPS.
+The authors thank Ivan C.H.~Ip, Anatol N.~Kirillov, Toshiki Nakashima and Masatoshi Noumi for communications.
+They also thank one of the referees for drawing attention to the referen\-ces~\cite{Joseph, Yak}.
+This work is supported by Grants-in-Aid for Scientif\/ic Research No.~23340007, No.~24540203, No.~23654007 and No.~21340036 from JSPS.